 The 2018 offseason kept the staff busy keeping up with the coaching carousel and increased conversations of 8-man football that will change the landscape of the NUIC in 2019.
 This year also allowed us to dabble in journalism, as we wrote a weekly column published in two local papers.
 For our 3rd straight year, we were able to provide coverage of yet another NUIC state champion, the Forreston Cardinals, as we covered the first ever conference 3-peat in NUIC history!

-In 2019, we will see the first exit of schools heading to 8-man football, and another will leave for a co-op in 2019.
-We also learned that the IHSA has plans for a district format that will start in 2021, but it was voted down after a re-vote.
-The teams in our conference are not the only ones making changes.
+In 2019, we saw the first exit of schools heading to 8-man football, and another left for a co-op in 2019.
+We also learned that the IHSA had plans for a district format that would start in 2021, but it was voted down after a re-vote.
+The teams in our conference were not the only ones making changes.
 One of our co-founders, Shane, stepped away, but Kyle pulled Kari from behind the camera to keep the show on the road.
-We have also enlisted several additional journalists to help out with coverage.
+We also enlisted several additional journalists to help out with coverage.
 We were able to cover our 4th consecutive NUIC State Championship team, with Le-Win bringing the title back from DeKalb once again.